-The national GP patient survey results were published January 2016.
+The national GP patient survey results were published on 7 July 2016.
 The results showed the practice was performing in line with local and national averages.
-250 survey forms were distributed and 110 were returned.
-This represented 1% of the practice's patient list.
+Three hundred and sixty eight survey forms were distributed and one hundred and eleven were returned.
+This represented 2% of the practice's patient list.

-- 71% of patients found it easy to get through to this practice by phone compared to the national average of 73%. - 89% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the national average of 76%. - 88% of patients described the overall experience of this GP practice as good compared to the national average of 85%).
+- 90% of patients found it easy to get through to this practice by phone compared to the local clinical commissioning group (CCG) average of 80% and the national average of 73%. - 94% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the CCG average of 85% and the national average of 85%. - 90% of patients described the overall experience of this GP practice as good compared to the CCG average of 88% and the national average of 85%.

-• 84% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the national average of 79%).
+• 78% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the CCG average of 83% and the national average of 78%.

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 13 comment cards which were all positive about the standard of care received.
-The comment cards said the staff and GPs were caring, helpful and professional.
+We received 45 comment cards which were all positive about the standard of care received.
+Comments included that all staff were caring, friendly and professional, that reception staff were courteous and helpful, and that GPs listened and responded to patients.

-We spoke with two patients during the inspection.
-Both patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.
-We reviewed the results from the friends and family test which received 67 responses.
-This showed that 96% of respondents would recommend the practice.
+We spoke with three patients during the inspection.
+All three patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.
+The practice participated in the NHS Friends and Family Test.
+The most recently available results showed that 82% of practice patients would recommend the practice to a friend or family member.